MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xbox-live-service-configuration.md

 ![](images/getting_started/xdp_scid.png)

 #### Title ID

 The Title ID uniquely identifies your title to Xbox Live services.
 It is used throughout the services to enable your users to access your title's Live content, their user statistics, achievements, and so forth, and to enable Live multiplayer functionality.

-Title IDs can be case sensitive, depending on how and where they are used.
+Title IDs can be case-sensitive, depending on how and where they are used.

 **Partner Center**